probable-basilisk/noita-chat-covenants/README.md

 ## Running

-* Make sure node-ws-api is enabled
+* Make sure the ws-api mod is enabled
 * (in this repo's directory) `node main_twitch.js your_twitch_channel_name`
 * Start noita